suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The SUIT digest is a CBOR List containing two elements: an algorithm identifier and a bstr containing the bytes of the digest.
 Some forms of digest may require additional parameters.
 These can be added following the digest.

-The values of the algorithm identifier are defined by {I-D.ietf-cose-hash-algs}.
+The values of the algorithm identifier are defined by {{I-D.ietf-cose-hash-algs}}.
 The following algorithms MUST be implemented by all Manifest Processors:

 * SHA-256 (-16)